Pugnacious/blog/_posts/chaotica/2022-07-18-Chaotica-Intermediate-Linear-Tiles.md

 ##### Modifiers

 Modifiers are transforms that act as rules.
-They take the points created by blurs and then change or translate them in some way according to the rules they contain.
+They take the points distributed by blurs and then change or translate them in some way according to the rules they contain.
 An example of this is bipolar or hemisphere.

 ##### Hybrids

-These both create points and tranform or translate.
+These both distribute points and tranform or translate.
 There are some transforms that do both.
-They can create points, or they can modify other points, or they can do both at the same time.
+They can distribute points, or they can modify other points, or they can do both at the same time.
 I'll leave these to you to discover.
 It gives you a reason to learn what they all do and how they interact.

 ### Back on topic.